W1r3W0lf/textAdventure/doc/plan.md

 5. Write
 6. Test
 7. Deploy
+8. Flush out documentation

 I don't think that waterfall is the optimal method for every project.
 But I think it's a good fit for this one.

+I've added an 8th step.
+This step is to focus on outreach for the project.
+This step is conditional, after I have created a game with the final release of the software and don't have any major changes I want to make, then it happens.
+If after making a game in the engine I find that it needs some major changes then I'll get to work on the major changes.

+Up until step 8 this product is only for me.
+A developer could read though everything and use it, but why would they?
+So after the creation phase is over and the maintenance phase starts I'll document developer facing features and create a tutorial on how to make a game.

+I don't think enough projects write there own tutorials.
+And the ones that do tend to write them like the reader knows what's going on.
+I want to write a beginner tutorial that will be understandable to a beginner.

 This is the largest scope project that I have started to undertake.
 So I would estimate that it will take months to do.